an2n/semver-auto/README.md

 npm run semver-auto
 ```

+## Motivation

+This script addresses a common challenge in private projects\* related to package versioning, specifically the absence of semantic versioning (SemVer).
+It is designed as a targeted response to enhance the versioning process and overcome issues such as the default version that often arises during Continuous Integration/Continuous Deployment (CI/CD) workflows.

+<sup>\* A private project typically sets the "private" attribute in its package.json to true, [see reference](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#private).</sup>

-## Summary
+## Overview

-In summary, this script is a solution for private Node.js projects addressing challenges related to versioning, dependency management, and project consistency.
+This script is a solution for private Node.js projects addressing challenges related to versioning, dependency management, and project consistency.
 By automating version updates based on dependency changes, it not only simplifies the development process but also ensures that version numbers accurately reflect the evolution of the project.

-This script is a targeted response to a challenge encountered in private projects, specifically the absence of semantic versioning (semver) in package versioning.
-Its integration not only eradicates the common occurrence of the default `0.0.0` version during CI/CD (Continuous Integration/Continuous Deployment) but also acts as a proactive signal for development teams.
-By alerting developers to updated packages, it encourages them to synchronize their dependencies, fostering a more informed and synchronized development environment.

 Change-Driven Versioning: The script intelligently determines the appropriate version change (major, minor, or patch) based on the nature of the changes in the dependencies.
 This makes versioning more reflective of the impact of updates on the project.

-Semver Auto is a Node.js project written in TypeScript and built and minified using esbuild for optimized performance.

-<sup>\* A private project typically sets the "private" attribute in its package.json to true, [see reference](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#private).</sup>
+## Key Features

+- SemVer Integration: The script ensures the incorporation of semantic versioning into the package versioning system.
+- Prevents Default Versions: Eliminates the occurrence of the default 0.0.0 version during CI/CD, providing more accurate versioning.
+- Proactive Signal: Serves as a proactive signal for development teams, alerting them to updated packages.
+- Encourages Dependency Synchronization: By notifying developers of updated packages, it encourages them to synchronize their dependencies, fostering a more informed and synchronized development environment.

 ## Options

 ### File Location

-By default, the script assumes the `package.json` file is located in the project root folder.
+By default, the script assumes the package.json file is located in the project root folder.
 To specify a different location, utilize the -f or --file flag, indicating the path to your package.json.
 For example by modifying:

 ```
 npx semver-auto --file <my-path/package.json>